obiradaniel/Udacity-Data-Engineering-Capstone-Obira-Daniel/README.md

  6. GIS - Shapefiles for Mapping

 ***
+Changes after FeedBack from Reviewer:
+ 1. Pipelines Schedules should be monthly because the i94 summary data is posted mothly.
+ Depending on the day that data is normally posted the DAG can run a day after with, 3-5 retries with 12 hours to a day retry interval.
+ 2. Added details on how to handle the data increase by 100X , and the technical implementation overview of such an increase in data.
+ 3. Removed the Extra Cells after the Data Dictionary

+***
 ### To run
 ### 1. update 'dwh.cfg' with the right AWS credentials
 ### 2. Work all the PySpark on Udacity WorkSpace, Export the outputs for Mapping